Here are some cheap ways to improve your waterfowl camo this season.

 Having a good camo pattern is essential for almost any type of hunting whether you're after big game, turkeys or in the case of this article, waterfowl.
 We won't be talking hunting clothing like bibs, hoodies or parkas today.
 Instead we'll talk about DIY camouflage patterns for your duck blind, boat or hunting gear.

 You don't have to spend a lot of money applying camo to these items.
 In some cases, it will cost you next to nothing except a little bit of your time.
+That means more money to spend on hunting clothes, decoys, waders, a new hunting jacket or hunting pants, or other gear.
+Some of these tactics can also be applied to whitetail deer hunting or even turkey hunting blinds this season.

 DIY Grass Mats